 I just love it when October rolls around.
 The leaves start changing, the temperatures start dropping, and pumpkin spice lattes start appearing everywhere.
 One of the things I look forward to in October is Andrew’s Unprocessed movement.
 As someone who values clean eating and living, I just love that so many people come together to sign the unprocessed pledge every year!
 Thanks for everything you do to remind us that clean, unprocessed living is the way to go, Andrew!

 For this year’s October Unprocessed, I’ve decided to focus on healthy, all-natural recipes that will save time in the kitchen.
-If you follow my blog, you’ll know that the past few weeks have been crazy busy here.
-I’ve been homeschooling my girls since they were three, but now with the start of the kindergarten year for my oldest daughter, life has become even more hectic.
 With full days of school every day of the week, sports, church life, and blogging, it’s taken all my energy just to punch out three home-cooked healthy meals a day!

 We all want to eat healthy, right?
 But a lot of times I find people think they just don’t have the time or energy to cook healthy food.
 It’s so much easier and faster to stop by your favorite fast food chain, pick up some burgers and fries, and head home.
 But, I promise you, cooking healthy, unprocessed foods does not have to take hours in the kitchen.
 And I’ve created this slow cooker risotto recipe to prove it!